 Furthermore, fiber contributes to healthy gut microbiota, which is crucial for good health as well.
 Gut microbiota protects the body from chronic inflammations, improves metabolic processes, and promotes weight loss, due to regulation of appetite!

 Moreover, following a diet high in vegetables may reduce the risk of certain cancers like colon cancer.
-Colon cancer is rarely seen in rural communities consuming a high fiber diet of 50 g a day.[3,4]
+Colon cancer is rarely seen in rural communities following a high fiber diet of 50 grams a day.[3,4]

 Actually, high fiber intake significantly decreases the risk of mortality.
 Especially, if we consume many fruits, beans, and vegetables.